 Toggle: English / Spanish

-Alpha fetoprotein (AFP) is a protein normally produced by the liver and yolk sac of a developing baby during pregnancy.
-AFP levels decrease soon after birth.
-AFP probably has no normal function in adults.
+Alpha fetoprotein (AFP) is a protein produced by the liver and yolk sac of a developing baby during pregnancy.
+AFP levels go down soon after birth.
+It is likely that AFP has no normal function in adults.

 A test can be done to measure the amount of AFP in your blood.